AlexandreSiedschlag/ProMaxima/README.md

 # ProMaxima
 Entry test for the company Promaxima(Maceio-Brazil)

-# What the company asked for
+# What the company asked for  :green_circle:
 The goal of this challenge is create an aplication that collects, lists, adds, edits and deletes data from DataBase using the requirements below.

 ## Requirements:shopping_cart: